Hashem-Poya/python-script/README.md

 - You have to have running odoo project with inventory module
 ### Running App
 - First off all you have to install Git version controll in your OS
-- The clone the Source code from this repo:
+- Then clone the Source code from this repo:
 ```
     git clone https://github.com/Hashem-Poya/python-script.git
 ```